Aerilym/photoprism-helper/readme.md

 ## Getting Started

 The application is designed to be used in a docker container or hosted on any local machine.

-### Building a Local Install

 After cloning the repository you can set up, build, and run the project by doing the following:

 Start by installing all the dependencies: